Either of two main divisions (either female or male) into which many organisms can be placed, according to reproductive function or organs. (noun)

-Sexual intercourse. (noun)
+Sexual intercourse; the act of sexual intercourse. (noun)

 Examples of word sex